James G. Birney: Youth

-Born to an affluent Irish Episcopalian slaveholder of the same name in Danville, Kentucky, James G. Birney lost his mother, Martha Reed, aged three.
+Born to an affluent Irish Episcopalian slaveholder of the same name in Danville, Kentucky, James G. Birney lost his mother, Martha Reed, when he was three.
 He and his sister were raised by their widowed aunt, who had come over from Ireland at the request of his father to look after the two.
 He was influenced by his aunt's opposition to slavery; she refused to own slaves.
 By 1795, his father's two sisters and their families had migrated from Ireland, settling on farms near his home.
 Most of his mother's relatives had also migrated nearby, settling in other areas of Mercer County, Kentucky.
 Growing up, he saw the issue of slavery from a variety of perspectives.
 Though his father fought to prevent their state of Kentucky from joining the Union as a slave state, when the effort failed, he decided that until the legislature abolished slavery from the state as a whole, a person could own slaves as long as he treated them humanely.
 Other members of Birney's family felt a personal moral responsibility and refused to own slaves.
 For his own part, Birney agreed with his father and received his first slave, Michael, a boy his own age, at age six.
 However, for much of his youth and education, he was under the influence of teachers and friends with strong anti-slavery views.
 For example, he attended several sermons given by a Baptist abolitionist by the name of David Barrow in his youth, which he later recalled with fondness.